Yet another arduous task to write about: The end of Ursula.

-Heading south out of Moab, Wilson Arch greets you on the side of the road, and having now driven past it 3 times I had never stopped.
+Heading south out of Moab, Wilson Arch greets you on the side of the road and having now driven past it 3 times I had never stopped.
 So I felt I should go and see what it was like.

 Needles Point Overlook

 As I carried on south casually avoiding being rear-ended by self-important overly entitled idiots on the road, I decided to take the earliest exit into Canyonlands South entrance.
-I mistakenly thinking that Needles Point overlook was within the National Park.
+I mistakenly thought that Needles Point overlook was within the National Park.
 It wasn’t.

 20 miles later, cold, wet and miserable.
 There weren’t any cars on the road at all!
 I started to suspect I was going the wrong way.

 I was certainly not feeling enthusiastic about a viewing point.
 Which would be overlooking a misty drizzle.
 I was also, too cold to care about seeing the barren landscape around me.
 I pulled over to double-check my location, I was neither where I wanted to be or even close to correcting the mistake.

 I was in fact on the right road, going nowhere I wanted to be going.
 Worked out, if I continued and drove back out, I’d just have enough fuel to get to Monticello before turning back and finding the right road into the National Park.
 Rain clouds were all around me.
 Great!

 I was frustrated, not by my fuel range but the fact the weather was so foul I couldn’t make any better of it.